code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 directory, from which computations will be run.

 The **destination** directory structure only contains the required files for SMGR functionalities.
 Thus, only `POST` and `<CASE>` directories will be found in duplicated studies.
 In the same way, only `RESU/<run_id>` directories will be found in `<CASE>`.

-For each duplicated case, SMGR can compile the user files, run the case, compare the obtained checkpoint file with the previous one from the repository, and plot curves in order to illustrate the computations.
+For each duplicated case, SMGR can run the case, compare the obtained checkpoint file with the previous one from the repository, and plot curves in order to illustrate the computations.
+All generated figures are batched in `report_figures.pdf`.

-For all these steps, SMGR generates two reports:
-- A _global_ report which summarizes the status of each case.
-- A _detailed_ report which gives the differences between the new results and the previous ones in the repository, and displays the defined plots.

 In the **repository**, previous results of computations are required only for checkpoint files comparison purposes.
 They can be also useful, if the user needs to run specific scripts.

 Prerequisites
 -------------